Welcome to the official website for the village of Oneida Castle, NY.

 MINUTES

-A motion was made by Trustee Ackerman and seconded by Trustee Gwilt to accept the minutes as read.
+A motion was made by Trustee Ackerman and seconded by Trustee Gwilt to accept the September minutes.

 B. REPORTS